mikelikesrobots/greengrass-multi-language/README.md

 pip3 install git+https://github.com/aws-greengrass/aws-greengrass-gdk-cli.git@v1.6.1
 ```

+Finally, the AWS CLI must be installed and configured with valid credentials.
+See [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for more details.

 ### Configure Packages

 To build each package successfully, locate its `gdk-config.json` and modify the author, version, publish bucket, and publish region.
 The publish bucket does not need to be a unique name, as the GDK will automatically append information to the bucket name unique to the account.